 When will I get access to my property?

 We will let you know as soon as your settlement has been successful so you may collect the keys and start moving in.

-If you have sold property, we’ll also let you know when settlement is complete and the purchaser will collect all keys to the property.
+If you have sold a property, we’ll also let you know when settlement is complete and when the buyer will collect the keys.

 What is a utility provider and who is responsible for notifying them about a change of property ownership?